September 2024

 © 2024 Intercontinental Exchange, Inc. The information and materials contained in this document - including text, graphics, links or other items - are provided for general information only on an "as is" and "as available" basis.
 Although this document is issued in good faith, no representation, warranty or guarantee, whether express or implied, is or will be made in respect of the information contained herein.
 ICE excludes all liability arising from or in relation to the accuracy, adequacy, completeness, fitness or timeliness of the information provided and assumes no duty whatsoever.
 The information in this document is liable to change, and ICE undertakes no duty to update such information.
 You should not rely on any information contained in this document without first checking that it is correct and up to date.
 No information set out or referred to in this document shall form the basis of any contract.
 The content of this document is proprietary to ICE in every respect and is protected by copyright.
 No part of this material may be copied, photocopied or duplicated in any form by any means or redistributed without the prior written consent of ICE.
 All third-party trademarks are owned by their respective owners and are used with permission.

-Trademarks of ICE and/or its affiliates include Intercontinental Exchange, ICE, ICE block design, NYSE and New York Stock Exchange.
+Trademarks of ICE and/or its affiliates include Intercontinental Exchange, ICE, ICE block design, NYSE, and New York Stock Exchange.
 Information regarding additional trademarks and intellectual property rights of Intercontinental Exchange, Inc. and/or its affiliates is located at www.intercontinentalexchange.com/terms-of-use